How I Made Peace with Letting Go of My Family of Origin

 You know the feeling?
 When your mind, like a record needle caught in a scratch, annoyingly loops on repeat?
-I’ve been stuck like that.
+I was stuck like that.

 At least, I used to be that way.